 We are reader-supported, earning a commission when you purchase through our links.
 There’s no extra cost to you.
 Thanks for your support!
 Full disclosure here.

-While some email hosting providers offer free packages, they’re often restrictive: filled with advertising, provide minimal storage for your emails, and are unsecured.
-You should generally only consider these as an option if you’re on a tight budget and have no other choice.
+While some email hosting providers offer free packages, they’re often restrictive; providing minimal storage for your emails and insufficient security features for sensitive emails.
+You should generally only consider these if you’re on a tight budget and have no other choice.

 Fortunately, there are several cheap professional email hosting options, some of which offer free trials, that can help you manage your emails, showcase your domain name, and provide other useful features as well.